 With the help of integrated lighting systems, it is possible to attain true cinematic experiences where lighting plays an important part in ensuring true immersion.

-Automated systems like Lutron enable you to pre-define lighting modes such as cinema, reading, chilling and socialising.
+Automated systems like Control4 enable you to pre-define lighting modes such as cinema, reading, chilling and socialising.
 For example, the cinema mode can automatically dim the lights and turn on the ambient lights.

 If you want an even more personalised lighting experience, you might want to consider fibre optics.
 Some homeowners utilise fibre optic lighting to create starfield pattern in their ceilings that give home cinemas a theatrical touch.

 Acoustic wall panels can appear like a big investment.
-However, they are one of the best options to soundproof the home cinema.
-In addition to this, furniture choices such as big comfortable seating, upholstered walls and plush carpets can offer practical acoustic benefits with their soft surfaces.
+However, they are one of the best options to manage the audio in your home cinema.
+In addition to this, big comfortable seating, upholstered walls and plush carpets can offer practical acoustic benefits with their soft surfaces.

 Another thing to make sure regarding acoustics is the speaker setup and calibration.
-Regardless of how much you tackle room acoustics, sub-par quality sound systems and bad speaker calibration could fundamentally influence the way you experience movies, TV shows and music on the big screen.
-Latest technologies such as Dolby Atmos is designed to create true surround sound effects, especially with fast-moving objects in action movies.
-Investment in such speaker systems could future-proof your system audio.
+Regardless of how much you tackle room acoustics, sub-par sound systems and bad speaker calibration could fundamentally influence the way you experience movies, TV shows and music on the big screen.
+Latest technologies such as Dolby Atmos offer a greater sense of immersion into the content, investing in a quality speaker system will get the most from current and future audio formats.

 7. MEDIA AND CONTENT SOURCES